hmcts/ccd-docker/README.md

 ```

-[
+> [!Note]
-Note: incase of any errors relating to Service Auth when running the smoke test, ensure the following environment variable is set as below:
+> incase of any errors relating to Service Auth when running the smoke test, ensure the following environment variable is set as below:

 export IDAM_S2S_URL=http://service-auth-provider-api:8080